drfraker/snipe-migrations/README.md

 2. By default, SnipeMigrations will store a `.snipe` file and the `snipe_snapshot.sql` file in `/vendor/drfraker/snipe-migrations/snapshots`.
 If you would like to change the location of the files follow the directions below to publish the snipe config file.
-	- To publish the snipee config file, run `php artisan vendor:publish` and select `snipe-config` from the list.
+	- To publish the snipe config file, run `php artisan vendor:publish` and select `snipe-config` from the list.

-3. If the snip_snapshot.sql file gets out of sync for any reason you can clear it by running `php artisan snipe:clear`.
+3. If the snipe_snapshot.sql file gets out of sync for any reason you can clear it by running `php artisan snipe:clear`.
 After running this command your original database migrations will run again creating a new `snipe_snapshot.sql` file.

 ## Contributing